Eg veit i himmerik ei borg

 Eg veit i himmerik ei borg is a Norwegian folk song, coming from Hallingdal.
 The text is German, from before 1600.
 The text was translated into Norwegian by Bernt Støylen in 1905.

 The song has been sung by many artists, including Jan Werner Danielsen, Bjøro Håland, Andrea Een, Arild Sandvold, Sissel Kyrkjebø and the group Gåte.
 English variations on the title include, I know a castle in heaven, castle in the sky, I know there is a castle in heaven, I know of a heavenly stronghold, and, I know a castle in heaven above.
 The German title is Ich weiß mir ein ewiges Himmelreich or Ich weiß ein ewiges Himmelreich.

+Was featured in the closing credits of the film Downsizing, sung by Tuva Livsdatter Syvertsen.